CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/overview.md

 ### Advanced Configuration

 Once the initial configuration is complete, the advanced configuration stage allows for deeper customization and fine-tuning of the system.
-This stage is crucial for tailoring the system to meet specific business needs, ensuring that it operates efficiently and securely within the broader IT landscape.
+The following system configurations can be edited:

+1. **SAP Services** - The user has the option to edit the SLD ServerAddress
+2. **CompuTec Services** - The user has the option to CT License Server
+3. **OpenId Settings** - The user can also edit the AppEngine External Address.

 ![Advanced Configuration](./media/configuration-and-administration/advanced-configuration.png)